 - The detention of persons who have been committed to the Detention Facility to secure their attendance as witnesses in criminal cases;

 - The detention of persons charged with a crime(s) and committed to the Detention Facility awaiting trial;

 - The confinement of persons committed for contempt of court, upon civil processes or by other authority of law;

 - The confinement of persons sentenced to imprisonment in the Detention Facility upon criminal conviction

 The Payette County Detention Facility is located at the Payette County Courthouse at 1130 3rd Avenue North, Payette.
-The Payette County Detention Facility is a 26-Bed facility, built in 1972.
-The population of Payette County has increased 50.4% since 1972.
-It is expected to grow an additional 35% in the next 20 years.
-This has directly affected our space in the Payette County Detention Facility.
+The Payette County Detention Facility is currently a 72-Bed facility.

-In February of 1999, a Jail Bond was passed for $1.95 million dollars.
-Sheriff Barowsky then oversaw the addition and renovation of the existing Detention Facility.
-The total square footage is approximately 12, 756.
-The addition includes an additional 52 beds, along with a laundry area, kitchen facility, a cafeteria/multi-purpose area, and a medical exam/breath testing room.
-A new visitation area was added along with an attorney/client visiting room
+In February of 1999, a Jail Bond was passed for $1.95 million dollars for the expansion and renovation of the 26-Bed facility built in 1972.
+The total square footage is approximately 12,756.
+The addition included additional beds, a laundry area, kitchen facility, a cafeteria/multi-purpose area, and a medical exam/breath testing room.
+A new visitation area was added along with an attorney/client visiting room.

 Inmate Visitation Information